Genez-io/genezio-documentation/docs/frameworks/expressjs.md

 # Express.js

 <head>
-    <title>Express.js | Genezio Documentation</title>
+    <title>Express | Genezio Documentation</title>
 </head>

-Express.js is a popular Node.js web application framework that simplifies the development of server-side applications.
+Express is a popular Node.js web application framework that simplifies the development of server-side applications.
 It provides a robust set of features for building web servers and APIs.

 :::tip
-Get started in no time with the [Express.js template](https://app.genez.io/express-getting-started).
+Get started in no time with the [Express template](https://github.com/Genez-io/express-getting-started).
 :::

 # Deployment

 Learn how to deploy an existing Express.js app using Genezio, a serverless deployment platform that simplifies app management and reduces costs.

 ## Prerequisites